 Let me start with CrossFit and supplements.
 In general, CrossFit does not push supplements.
-Protein is common in the fitness world and CrossFit is not exception so I mean no supplements besides protein.
+Protein is common in the fitness world, and CrossFit is no exception, so I mean no supplements besides protein.
 With that said, there are some known players in the CrossFit protein market.
-One of the biggest is company called SFH.
+One of the biggest is a company called SFH.
 SFH is known for its gluten-free, non-GMO, grass-fed protein.
 They offer two primary types: Pure and Recovery.
-Pure is basically “pure” protein while Recovery is protein + supplements.
+Pure is basically “pure” protein, while Recovery is protein + supplements.
 I have been taking both for a long time, but one thing I was always curious about is how much more cost-effective it would be to mix the ingredients in Recovery myself.

 Supplements: Cost and Quality

-As I have talked about in the past, there are a lot of supplements on the market and they differ drastically in many dimensions including cost and quality.
-It can be really difficult to compare supplements across vendors.
+As I have discussed in the past, there are many supplements on the market, and they differ drastically in many dimensions, including cost and quality.
+It can be challenging to compare supplements across vendors.
 As a result, many people find a supplement + vendor combo and never (rarely?) look back.
 Over time, this means you are likely not getting the best deal.

 Given the pain points I discussed above, I decided to write a supplement calculator in Excel.
-The goal was to allow me to compare vendors, determine my cost of supplements per month, and also understand the delta between pre-mixed supplements versus mixing myself.
-What I have come up with is a 1.0 version and something that I hope to enhance in the future.
-Today, it requires manual inputs and manual comparisons, but in the future I would like it to automatically update and be able to pull in additional details.
+The goal was to compare vendors, determine my cost of supplements per month, and understand the delta between pre-mixed supplements versus mixing myself.
+I have come up with a 1.0 version and something that I hope to enhance in the future.
+Today, it requires manual inputs and manual comparisons, but I would like it to automatically update and be able to pull in additional details in the future.